0x444454/mandelbr8/README.md

 ### Mandelbrot calculation
 This is my fast fixed-point implementation of the Mandelbrot algorithm (see Wikipedia for details).
-Most 8-bit CPUs don't have integer multiplication instructions, let alone floating point ones, which makes classic implementations very frustrating.
+Most 8-bit CPUs don't have integer multiplication instructions, let alone floating point ones, which makes classic implementations very slow and frustrating.
 We need a way to make calculation time much faster than a usual implentation, albeit at the cost of a limited magnification (zoom-in) range.
 The slow part of the core algorithm consists of two squares and one multiplication per iteration.
 My algorithm solves this by using Q6.10 fixed-point integers instead of floats.
 A Q6.10 number uses 6 bits for the signed integer part, and 10 bits for the decimal part.